torchnyu/blog/_posts/2019-11-12-nyu-cas-cs-guide-part-II.md

 [resources](https://www.atlassian.com/git/tutorials)
 [online](https://git-scm.com/book/en/v2) for git.

+And yeah, it is a pain at first.
+And you will run into complications where your git repo gets mangled or has to be rebuilt.
+But in the long run it's certainly worth it.

 [^3]: Google is actually a very notable example.
 They use their own
     *shudder* proprietary system called Piper.
 If you've ever worked at a large tech company, you probably know why I'd shudder at the mention of proprietary internal tech.

+# Open Source

+Another benefit of learning git is that you can start to participate in open source!
+Open source is great because it allows you to build a portfolio and contribute to some major projects.
+You can work on anything from the internals of programming languages to front end frameworks to other people's personal projects.
+This is an amazing way to practice contributing to large codebases.
+Which, ultimately, is going to be a lot of your work if you program for a living.
+Knowing how to write code is great.
+Learning to read code is arguably as important.

+Plus it's a great way to get your name out there.
+If you can get some recognition in the open source community, then you could easily parlay some of those contacts into a job.

+# Email: Use It

+I've found that people don't use email to its fullest.
+For one, you should email as many people as possible.
+Met someone cool at an event and want to keep in touch?
+Shoot them an email?
+A conference costs too much?
+Send them an email asking about scholarship tickets.
+Want a job?
+Write an email asking for one[^4].

+[^4]: That has legitimately gotten me a job.

+The important part is to be utterly shameless about email.
+Send emails to *everybody*.
+I mean I've sent emails to CEOs of billion dollar companies.
+I've sent emails to the creators of Python and of C#/TypeScript.
+Send emails asking for jobs.
+Send emails asking for money (for your club, obviously not for yourself).
+And definitely send follow up emails.
+Chances are the person who didn't respond to you just forgot about your email.
+Or the email got buried in their inbox.
+Think about all the emails you forget about in your inbox.
+Unless you've sent two or three follow up emails, you haven't done enough.

+# Conclusion

+That's all for now.
+If I come up with more general topics to write about for CS majors (or if someone emails me with other topic ideas), I'll write a third part.
+But until then, I hope this advice is useful and that you make the best of your time at NYU, studying CS or otherwise.